Here is a list of tips our customers have found most useful when first getting started with Auth0 services:

 Check your grant types for your applications.
 Make sure you have the right ones enabled and more importantly, disable any grant types that aren't needed.

 Make sure you have tested all core use cases for your application on all devices that might be used by the end-user population for your application.
-Be sure to test both login, single-sign-on (if supported) and log as well as what happens if a user runs your application in multiple browser tabs.
+Be sure to test login, single sign-on (if supported), and log, as well as what happens if a user runs your application in multiple browser tabs.